 The weather in Glasgow was not really befitting an August summer’s afternoon on my arrival.
 I was in town for some Junior’s action between Cambuslang Rangers and Vale of Clyde that evening, but there was time to kill first.

-Eventually I found the correct stop for the number 19 bus on West George Street and explain to the driver where I wanted to get off.
+Eventually, I found the correct stop for the number 19 bus on West George Street and explained to the driver where I wanted to get off.
 The route travelled in a north east direction, past the cathedral and necropolis and then along the residential Royston Road.

 Alighting at the Broomfield Road stop right outside James McGrory Park, I took some photos over the wall before heading down to the main entrance to see if there was any chance of gaining entry.
 My luck was in.